astropy/astropy/astropy/extern/README.rst

 jQuery/DataTables
 ^^^^^^^^^^^^^^^^^

-the minified files are the ones that are used in the table viewer feature, but the non-minified versions are also present in the ``js/`` sub-directory for packaging reasons.
+The minified files are the ones that are used in the table viewer feature, but the non-minified versions are also present in the ``js/`` sub-directory for packaging reasons.
 These files must also be distributed, to provide the source files from which the minified ones can be compiled.
 This is a requirement for